LucaZDev/spring-react/README.md

-# This is the application with react on fron and Spring on backend.
+# This is the application with react on front and Spring on backend.

 TODO